 The Best Way to Store & Organize Seeds is… In Photo Storage Cases!

 Check these out!
-I saw this idea years ago on Instagram, and a lightbulb went on.
+I saw these storage containers a few years ago on Instagram, and a lightbulb went on.
 My little type-A heart may have even skipped a beat.

 They were designed to fit 4×6” photographs, but are the perfect size for storing seed packs!
 You can create categories and cases for each type of vegetable, flower, and herb seed.
 For example, one case for radishes, lettuce, annual flowers, tomatoes, peppers, squash seeds, and more!
 We have so many seeds that I broke them down even further, like “hot peppers” and “sweet peppers”, or “short radishes” along with a box for “long radish” daikon types.